adamwong246/teesping_x_and_o/readme.md

 The AI simply implements the known best algorithm for playing the game as described here https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy as follows

 1. Win: If the player has two in a row, they can place a third to get three in a row.
-The AI simply checks the 8 possible winning states.
+The AI simply checks the 8 possible winning states, returning the first empty space which will fullfill the win.

 2. Block: If the opponent has two in a row, the player must play the third themself to block the opponent.
 The AI reuses the winning_moves method.
 Acting as it's opponent, it looks for winning moves then blocks that move with it's own mark.